Fasand/just-survive/README.md

+-- THIS IS MY UPDATE WITH THE SPECIAL FUNCTIONALITY --

+I've added purchasing immunity however, my 'flagging' method is very crude and doesn't work past the first round and I can't figure out why yet.
+The game also seems to crash when trying to purchase the immunity for some reason; as it cannot fetch the cash value or whatever.
+Please let me know what is wrong with my code thanks :).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>